Hayek Insurance Blog

 0 Comments

+Whether you’re a new driver or just reviewing your policy, understanding how these coverages work will help you make informed decisions and avoid financial surprises.
 If you're driving for Uber, Lyft, or another rideshare platform, you probably already know how important insurance is.
 But are you actually covered while you're on the clock?
 The answer is more complicated than a simple “yes” or “no.” Rideshare drivers operate in a unique gray zone that falls between personal and commercial use, and insurance coverage shifts depending on what you’re doing at any given moment.

 Let’s break down how Uber and Lyft insurance works, what gaps exist, and what coverage you may need to stay fully protected behind the wheel.
 Car accidents can be chaotic, stressful, and financially draining—but understanding how your insurance works can make a big difference in how smoothly things are resolved.
 One type of auto insurance system that often causes confusion is no-fault car insurance.